Finding The Right Path To Real Recovery

 do not trust yourself.
 If this

-isn't fixed, you'll keep shooting in the dark hoping to hit the
+isn't repaired, you'll keep shooting in the dark hoping to hit

 they prompt less than comfortable feelings.

 methods focused solely on what you are

 This non-traditional approach helps you connect with facets of

 your Self, so you can access life-force within you!
 In

 my view, it's the most important gain you can ever achieve.

 your feelings were welcome here.
 You were never

 made 'wrong' for them, and I looked forward to when you'd express